mogui/MDWamp/README.md

 - removed RPC and Event delegates (now they only works with blocks)
 - added unit test

-## Installation with CocoaPods
+## Installation

-[CocoaPods][cocoapods] is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries.
+### OSX
+- By using [CocoaPods][cocoapods], just add to your Podfile

+	pod 'MDWamp'

+- Use MDWamp.framework
+Build the framework target of the project, just be sure to `git submodule init && git submodule update` to get the SocketRocket dependancy (see test part for more info)

+# iOS
+I'm [sick and tired of iOS shitting support for distributing libraries][staticlibpost] so just cocoapods support for ya:
 Just add this to your Podfile

 	pod "MDwamp"

-## Installation from source

-- clone the repository: `git clone git@github.com:mogui/MDWamp.git`
-- run a `git submodule init && git submodule update` inside the MDWamp directory to clone the SocketRocket dependancy
-- Add MDWamp.xcodeproj as a subproject of your project or in your workspace.
-- Use libMDwamp (iOS) or MDWamp.framework (OS X) target as a dependancy
-- Add `-ObjC` to your **other linker flags** option
-- Link your app against these dependancies:
-	- libicucore.dylib
-	- CFNetwork.framework
-	- Security.framework
-	- Foundation.framework
-- Depending on how you configure your project you may need to `#import` either `<MDWamp/MDWamp.h>` or `"MDWamp.h"`

 ## API